School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

 The ticket booked includes as few stopovers as possible and can be changed.

-In the event of a change, the airline’s change fees will apply (these vary depending on the airline, generally around €200), as will any difference in fare class.
+In the event of a change, the airline’s change fees will apply (these vary depending on the airline, generally around €200 if there is a fare difference) and will be charged to the participant.

 If you prefer to book your trip yourself, we will provide you with all the information you need to make the booking.